-Caiques may develop behavioral problems as they grow and are trained.
-As long as you’re consistent with the lessons, your parrot will adapt and behave.
-If you don’t stay on point, these issues may develop:
+Caiques can develop behavioral problems as they grow and are trained.
+The parrot will adapt and behave if you’re consistent with its lessons.
+If you don’t stay on point, the following issues can develop:

-Besides being avian comedians, they’re also stubborn and willful.
-If a caique doesn’t want to do something, it’s best not to force them.
-Training needs to be applied consistently but patiently.
-Otherwise, the caique will grow rebellious.
+Besides being natural comedians, caiques are stubborn and willful.
+If a caique doesn’t want to do something, don’t force them.
+Training needs to be consistent, or a caique will grow rebellious.

-Caiques are easily agitated by other birds or pets.
-They may hiss and bite.
-They may attack out of jealousy, territorial behavior, or stress.
-Caiques are better kept alone with you as a companion.
+Caiques are easily agitated by other birds or family pets, so they may hiss and bite, attacking you out of jealousy, territorial behavior, or stress.

-Caiques easily get distressed when left alone or allowed to get bored.
-Because of this, they may:
+Caiques grow distressed when left alone or get bored, so they may:

-This can all be resolved with training.
-However, caiques have good memories and will revert to bad habits.
+This can all be resolved with training, but caiques have good memories and may revert to bad habits.

 Caique Care Information

-Caiques need about 10-12 hours of sleep per day.
-They may not constantly rest.
+Caiques need about 10-12 hours of sleep, which may not be in one long session.
 Instead, they wake up in short bursts to check their surroundings or nap during the day.

 You can cover their cage with a blanket to create darkness.
-Just keep the area quiet and peaceful, even if you’re not yet sleeping.
-All parrots are light sleepers, so too much activity will disrupt their resting cycle.
+Also, keep the area peaceful, even if you’re not sleeping.
+Parrots are light sleepers, so too much activity will disrupt their resting cycle.

-Parrots have a nictating membrane, so you may notice that your caique sleeps with one eye open.
+Parrots have a nictating membrane, so you may notice that a caique sleeps with one eye open.
 Half of the brain remains active, known as Unihemispheric slow-wave sleep (USWS).